finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Allow cards to snap to each other when moving them
   - Have view for only hand vs view for only field
   - Card Grouping
-    - Define card zones in play area (remove gameHasDiscard/gameCatchesDiscard?)
+    - Define card zones in play area (replace gameHasDiscard/gameCatchesDiscard)
       - Card zones can define what actions are possible in that zone
   - Card Actions
     - Define